Bruba/Devops-Bootcamp/Project5/img/project5.md

 - [x] Task 5: Setup Backend Servers
 - [x] Task 6: Setup Load-Balancer
 - [x] Task 7: Validate Service Discovery Setup

+## Documentation

+Please reference [**Project1**](https://github.com/StrangeJay/DevOpsMastery/blob/main/project1/project1.md) for guidance on spinning up an Ubuntu server. we will be spinning up 4 ubuntu servers and renaming them accordingly.

+- Rename your EC2 instances to prevent any confusion during your project.

+- Click on the **edit icon**.